Blow's Down: Medieval landscape and Zouches Manor

 Following the establishment of the town of Dunstable by Henry I, the land would likely have been rented by the king, with the slopes of the downs being mainly used for grazing as they were too steep to plough.
 There is however, some evidence of crops being grown, namely the existence of strip lynchets, quite visible in the area now known as Cottage Bottom fields.
-Blow's Down was one of relatively few places in England permitted to hold tournaments during times of calm, with a tournament being held in 1214.
-The fields at the foot of Blow's Down would likely have made ideal locations for such mock battles of the time.